 - Work on managing stress.
-Check out the Stressbust Yourslef Toolkit for ideas.
+Check out the Stressbust Yourself Toolkit for ideas.

 - Avoid laxatives — they may weaken the intestines or cause dependence.

 Knowing what to do to alleviate your gas is one thing; actually making the changes is another.
 If you need assistance identifying the root of your symptoms, and/or support in making changes to help get rid of the gas, you may want to visit your health care provider and/or a registered dietitian.
-Students at Columbia can call x4-2284 or log on to Open Communicator to make an appointment.
+Students at Columbia can contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment.

 Best of luck identifying the culprit and achieving gastrointestinal comfort,